kaushalbundel/kaushalbundel.page/content/posts/emacs-vanilla-keybindings.md

       - C-k cut to end of line?
       - C-x backspace, M-k (backwards/forwards delete the current line)
       - M-z character cuts to that character
-      - ESC-number ESC-d deletes that number of words
       - C-x u undo (alternate to this is C-/)
       - C-h v kill-ring
       - C-x 0 to close the kill-ring window
       - C-y Esc-y to cycle through kill-ring for paste
+      - ESC-number ESC-d deletes that number of words
+      - C-D/ M-D Deletes a  word forwards and backwards

 (4) Buffers